6th Annual Sustainable Trails Training in Panthertown Valley

-Friends of Panthertown is hosting a Sustainable Trail Design and Layout, Construction, and Maintenance training course instructed by Tim Johnson in Panthertown Valley near Cashiers, North Carolina from November 2-4, 2022.
+Friends of Panthertown is hosting an award-winning Sustainable Trail Design and Layout, Construction, and Maintenance training course instructed by Tim Johnson in Panthertown Valley near Cashiers, North Carolina in November 2026.

-Applications are now being accepted.
+Applications will soon be accepted.
 Everyone is welcome to apply.
 Underrepresented individuals 18-35 will be given priority consideration.
 Spaces are extremely limited.

 We encourage anyone (18 or older) who is interested in this course to apply early for this rare training opportunity.
 No previous trail work experience is required.
 New folks, college students, well seasoned trail users, and professionals alike will all benefit from this course.
 You will gain and refine important stewardship skills, experience Panthertown Valley trails up close with a motivated group of volunteers and hard working individuals, and be part of the important conservation mission of Friends of Panthertown.
 Everyone is welcome.